SwimRun Shoes

 It's actually called the ESC Tempest, where ESC stands for Extreme Survival Collection.
 It has a super-sticky sole developed with tyre company Michelin, to give you excellent grip and traction on slippery rocks.

-The uppers have a very larger mesh design to allow water to drain super-fast on exit from a swim section.
+The uppers have a very large mesh design to allow water to drain super-fast on exit from a swim section.
 The upper "sock" section is made from recycled PET, so it's environmentally friendly.
 Also, the mid sole is very buoyant, so the shoes help to keep your feet high in the water during swimming.

 Interestingly, Ötillö Race Director Michael Lemmel uses the Tempest shoe with a good wool sock, according to his social media post on the Swimrun UK forum.